Emmanuel-chukwudi/alx-low_level_programming/0x00-hello_world/README.md

-This will write a script that compiles a C file and creates an executable named cisfun
+This will write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line